-I am accountable for my actions and am aware that my well being is always My responsibility, and I have vowed to not make this mistake again.
-From here on out I will only cross items off of my list that explore potential safety/or relinquishing control, with people that I trust and have built a relationship with.
+I am accountable for my actions and am aware that my well-being is always My responsibility, and I have vowed to not make this mistake again.
+From here on out I will only cross items off of my list that explores potential safety/or relinquishing control, with people that I trust and have built a relationship with.

 Date 39.
 The Baker Bob

 Synopsis: This man is an introverted, cat-owning, square glasses-wearing, bike riding, real letter writing, hardcover book toting, retro throwback who belongs in a different time period.
 An artisan baker by trade, a gentle soul by birth, and a delightful man in person, Bob is slow to speak, with carefully crafted words, and a voice that I could listen to for hours.
 Tall, heavyset, with extremely handsome dark features, and a uniquely vintage style, he is a classy dude.
 He may not turn heads, but anyone with half a brain can quickly assess that he’s a man worth taking a second look at.